-Engaging with a wide range of stakeholders helps BP to make responsible decisions
+We engage with a wide range of stakeholders to understand society’s expectations of us

 Our stakeholders are the many individuals and organizations who are affected in some way by BP’s activities, whether it is in our role as an energy provider, an employer, or as a company that generates revenues and helps to boost local economies.

-With nearly 86,000 employees in more than 70 countries, BP relies on a range of internal communications channels to keep our employees informed about the context within which they work.
-We have established channels for our employees and contractors to raise concerns, and we maintain regular communication with unions at many BP sites around the world.
+Employees - BP uses a range of internal communications channels to keep our employees informed about the context within which they work.
+These include town hall style meetings where employees hear directly from the executive team.
+We maintain regular communication with unions at many BP sites around the world.

-We engage with shareholders and analysts through our annual general meeting and other events.
+Shareholders and analysts - We engage with shareholders and analysts through our annual general meeting and other events.
 We communicate via roadshows, webcasts and one-to-one meetings.
-In 2012, this included a presentation on BP Energy Outlook 2030, and briefings on oil sands and our progress against safety enhancements recommended in the Bly Report.
+In 2013, this included a presentation on BP Energy Outlook, an upstream exploration day and briefings on oil sands and our progress against safety enhancements recommended in the Bly Report.

-Following the Deepwater Horizon accident, BP was de-listed from the Dow Jones Sustainability Index and the FTSE4Good Index.
-We understand why this has happened and we are working towards restoring recognition from these organizations.
-In the meantime, we continue to engage in dialogue with socially responsible investors.
+Following the Deepwater Horizon accident in 2010, BP was de-listed from the Dow Jones Sustainability Index and the FTSE4Good Index.
+We continue to engage in dialogue with socially responsible investors.

-We engage with governments on many fronts, from consulting on environmental regulation and revenue transparency to collaborating on community or entrepreneurial initiatives.
-Our code of conduct requires that our employees and contractors are honest and responsive in any interactions they have with governments.
-In many countries where we operate lobbying activity is strictly regulated.
+Governments and regulators - We engage with governments on many fronts, from consultation responses to direct engagement with government representatives.
+Our code of conduct requires that we are honest and responsive in any interactions we have with governments.

-BP is working through business and industry groups to help establish standards and address complex energy challenges.
-For example, we are members of the global oil and gas association for environmental and social issues, IPIECA, and the American Petroleum Institute.
-We are also members of industry partnerships on specific issues such as deepwater drilling.
-These include the International Association of Oil & Gas Producers’ Well Expert Committee, the Subsea Well Response Project and the Joint Industry Project on Oil Spill Response.
+Our industry - BP is working through business and industry groups to help establish standards and address complex energy challenges.
+For example, BP is a member of the global oil and gas association for environmental and social issues, IPIECA, and the American Petroleum Institute.
+We are also involved in industry partnerships on specific issues such as deepwater drilling and oil sands.

-Like our industry peers, BP rarely works in isolation.
-Safe and responsible operations rely on the capability and performance of our suppliers, contractors and partners.
-To this end, we set operational standards through legally-binding agreements and we help to build capability through training and dialogue.
+Contractors and partners - Like our industry peers, BP rarely works in isolation.
+Safe and responsible operations depend on the capability and performance of our suppliers, contractors and partners.
+To this end, we set operational standards through legally-binding agreements.
+Training and dialogue also help build the capability of our contractors.

-For our new projects, we often consult with relevant local and international NGOs, who may provide specialized expertise on managing impacts.
+Non-governmental organizations (NGOs) - For our new projects, we often consult with relevant local and international NGOs, who may provide specialized expertise on managing impacts.
 We also engage with NGOs at a group level.
-In 2012, we discussed biodiversity, climate change and energy policy, revenue transparency, human rights and operating in sensitive areas in these meetings.
+In 2013, we discussed biodiversity, climate change and energy policy, financial transparency, human rights and operating in sensitive areas in these meetings.

-About 125,000 consumers in more than 15 countries participated in our global tracking research programmes in 2012, answering questions ranging from how they rate BP on customer satisfaction in relation to its competitors to the degree to which they recognize our brand and use our products.
-Social media (Facebook, YouTube and Twitter), focus groups, in-depth interviews with customers and online communications are rich sources of customer feedback for us.
+Customers - About 90,000 consumers in more than 15 countries participated in our global tracking research programmes in 2013, answering questions ranging from how they rate BP on customer satisfaction in relation to its competitors to the degree to which they recognize our brand and use our products.
+Social media, focus groups and in-depth interviews with customers and online communications are rich sources of feedback for us.